OJKdev/DriveAhead/README.md

 - Understand rendering pipelines at a lower level
 - Build update loops manually
 - Control entity lifecycle explicitly
-- Experiment with architecture patterns

 It serves as both a learning tool and a technical playground.